 My broken heart

 Just a few short months after my brother passed it was opening night at my new restaurant.
 People were excited to be in this new beautiful space in the center of their city.
 There was a contagious buzz in the air.
 This is when my heart broke.
 It was a necklace that I got the day that I said goodbye to Blake.
 He would be cremated with the center of the heart and the outline would hang around my neck.
 That night I tucked it into my shirt but it got caught on something behind the bar and broke in half.
 I realized in that moment that this wouldn’t be the last time that I would want to break down in the middle of my shift.
 Here I was in the midst of this exciting night and there were smiling, expectant faces surrounding me.
 I had to decide to feel the pain and find a way to stay present.
 It wasn't easy then or a number of times after that.

 Something that surprised me about how this particular pain shaped my work was how little changed on the surface but how much transformed in me.
 I lost my brother to suicide which left us with so many unanswered questions and deeply conflicting emotions.
 It led me to consider a complete career change to engage with people affected by the heartache of depression and suicide.
 But as I prayed and considered, I was reminded of how connected the human experience is.
 How every guest that would sit at my bar would be joined by their wounds and their need to be known and loved.
 I remembered how badly we need a space to be together, for relationship and good food and drink to be enjoyed.
-I thought about what a gift it was to create a new, beautiful drink customized for the person sitting across from me.
+I thought about what a gift it is to create a new, beautiful drink customized for the person sitting across from me.
 About how restaurant staff become like family and need a genuine listening ear and caring presence.
 I reflected on how much Blake’s smile brought joy to those around him and how mine could do the same.
 I was convinced of how much we all needed greater compassion and understanding, to give and receive grace freely.